bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 list of substructure queries gathered from real queries that dalke has shared [here](https://hg.sr.ht/~dalke/sqc/browse/README?rev=tip).

+The data set is from a Postgres dump of chembl33.
+The chembl33 has a column for RDKit molecules, and it has a gist index on it, as described in the RDKit Postgres extension docs.

+The standard method is just the binary molecule object, no prefix for short circuiting.
+All comparisons require deserialization of the molecule and then calculations are performed on the RDKit molecule object.

+Umbra-mol part 2 represents the Umbra-mol implementation as described above in this post.

 ## Exact match

 Queries are shown in [supplementary 1](#supplementary1).